gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Test cases

-- Attempt to build an Objective-C binary using Visual Studio.
+- Reasonable error message when attempting to build an Objective-C binary using Visual Studio.

 ### Open issues